Anna (feral child)

-Alice Marie Harris (March 6, 1932 – August 6, 1942), known under the pseudonym Anna, was a feral child from Pennsylvania who was raised in isolation because she was an illegitimate child.
+Alice Marie Harris (March 6, 1932 – August 6, 1942), known under the pseudonym Anna, was a feral child from Pennsylvania who was raised in isolation.
+She was abused for being an illegitimate child.
 From the age of five months to six years, she was kept strapped down in the attic of her home, malnourished and unable to speak or move.
 She was discovered and rescued in 1938, but died at the age of ten before she was able to fully recover from hemorrhagic jaundice.
 She is often compared to the feral children cases of Isabelle and Genie.

 Family

 Anna was born March 6, 1932, in Perryopolis, Pennsylvania, about 17 mi outside of Uniontown.
 She was the second illegitimate child of her mother, Martha, who was 27 at the time of her discovery.
-She lived with her father, David, a widower farmer who strongly disapproved of her indiscretions.
+Martha lived with her father, David, a widower farmer who strongly disapproved of her indiscretions.
+David's other children included daughter Catherine and sons Jacob and Harold.

 After Anna was found, Martha married a man named George I. Eisenhauer.
-She died in Philadelphia in 1959.
 David died at the age of 72 in 1948.
-His other children included daughter, Catherine, and sons, Jacob and Harold.
+Martha died in Philadelphia in 1959.

 Early life

 Anna was born in a nurse's private home and was brought to the family farm, but shortly after was sent to live at Martha's friend's house.
 A local minister considered adopting her, but decided against it when he discovered she had vaginitis.
 At the age of three weeks, she was sent to live in a children's home.
 There, she was said to be "terribly galled and otherwise in very bad shape".
 After eight weeks in the home, Martha was called to come collect her.
 In her place, she sent a man and his wife to see her in hopes of adopting her, but the agency refused to give permission because they disapproved of the couple.
 Later, Martha came herself and gave her to the couple.
 A short time after, a social worker found her at this home and attempted to convince Martha and David to take her back.
 At this time, she was over four months old.
-She was taken to another children's home where a medical examination revealed she had vaginitis, umbilical hernia, and a skin rash.
+She was taken to another children's home, where a medical examination revealed she had vaginitis, umbilical hernia, and a skin rash.
 She was sent to a private foster home after three weeks in the children's home.